Kim Possible: Drakken had an ancestor there too?

 - In Welkin Weasels, Sylver's descendants all bear his lightning-bolt birthmark.
 Mawk and Scirf's descendants Maudlin and Scruff apparently fall under this trope as well, as Monty is able to instantly guess exactly which members of the outlaw band were their ancestors.

 - In the Liaden Universe, when Miri Robertson goes to the home of her long lost family, a portrait of her grandmother Miri Tiazan reveals that she's a dead ringer for the original.
+It actually takes her a moment to realize that it isn't a mirror.

 - The Doctor Who Past Doctor Adventures novel The Eleventh Tiger teases the idea that Ian Chesterton has crossed his own timestream as the amnesiac Major Chesterton, before revealing the Major is actually Ian's Identical Great-Great-Grandfather.